noqqe/why-openbsd.rocks/content/fact/utf8.md

 title: "UTF-8 only"
 ---

-Having support for UTF-8 in `libc` since 2010, OpenBSD removed support for all non-UTF8 locales in 2015!
-You never have to deal with charset locale issues again.
+UTF-8 in has been supported in `libc` since 2010, and OpenBSD removed support for all non-UTF-8 locales in 2015!
+You will never again have to deal with locale charset issues.

 Details: